v0lkan/javascript-from-zero-to-hero/README.md

 It’s a **work-in-progress**, and it’ll be finalized and tagged once the course is finalized.

-## About the Folder Structure of This Repo
+## The Folder Structure of This Repo

 The folders are grouped into “**sections**” and “**episodes**”.